ericyoc/malicious_js_id_proc/README.md

 # Malware Dataset Classification with Obfuscation and Deobfuscation

 This project aims to classify malware dataset and evaluate the impact of obfuscation techniques on model performance.
-It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated data.
+It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated malware dataset classificatoin outcomes.

 ## Motivating Articles